 Toilet training can be frustrating, for both you and your child.
-However, there are steps you can take to make it easier on your whole family (and perhaps cut down on the number of accidents!):
+However, there are steps you can take to make it easier on your whole family (and perhaps even reduce the number of accidents).

 Be consistent in your approach.
-As with many kinds of learning, it\'s easier for your child to learn what to expect and they are encouraged to do things the same way time after time.
+As with many kinds of learning, it is easier for your child to learn what to expect, particularly if they are encouraged to do things the same way time after time.

-If you\'re comfortable with the idea, show your child how to use a toilet yourself.
-Sit on the toilet and show how to use it correctly and demonstrate what toilet paper is used for.
-For boys, it\'s best to teach them to sit while urinating at first.
-This makes it easier to learn to have bowel movements while seated and minimizes messes related to bad aim.
+If you are comfortable with the idea, show your child how to use a toilet yourself.
+Sit on the toilet, show them how to use it correctly and demonstrate what toilet paper is used for; talk to them throughout so that they understand what you are doing.
+For boys, it is usually better to teach them to sit whilst urinating initially; this makes it easier for them when it comes to bowel movements and reduces the likelihood of mess caused by an inaccurate aim.

 Read books featuring positive toilet training experiences.
 Look for books that show children learning how to use the toilet to demystify the whole process.

-Nighttime dryness is often the last hurdle in successful potty training.
-It may be a good idea at first for your child to continue wearing a diaper or pull-up at night.
-You will know that your child is ready for underwear overnight when he or she is consistently dry in the morning.
+Nighttime dryness often occurs some time later than daytime dryness.
+It may be a good idea for your child to continue wearing a nappy or pull-up at night, whilst they are learning to use the potty or toilet during the day.
+You will know that your child is ready to lose their bedtime nappy when he or she is consistently dry in the morning.
+This can happen months, or even years, after successful day time training.

-If your toddler starts to react against toilet training, step back and take a break.
-Often even a break of only a couple weeks may be all your child needs to get back on track.
+Remember, there is no rush to potty train and it is not a competition.
+If your toddler starts to react against toilet training, or does not make progress, step back and take a break.
+Sometimes a break of only a couple of weeks may be all your child needs to get back on track.
+Many parents dread potty training, but if you do it when your child is ready, ensuring that they are comfortable and secure, the process can be relatively painless!

 - “Toilet Training Guidelines: Parents—The Role of the Parents in Toilet Training.”